 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the 'reasonably prudent person standard' in law?
+What does 'reasonably prudent person standard' mean in negligence cases?

 Open an interactive chat with Bash